RConsortium/S7/spec/design.md

 The first two steps would be very similar to calling `structure()`, except it would initialize property values through the property system (see below).

-We could allow the user to override the first two steps, as one would in the methods package by defining a method on `initialize()`.
+The second step, merging property values, is also useful for updating an object (immutably, so returning a new object).
+This corresponds to the `methods::initialize()`, which also runs the validator.
+We would separate the (re)initialization from validation.
+This would allow the developer to update the object in controlled situations without triggering potentially expensive or redundant validation.
+If we implement initialization through a generic, the developer can override it for a particular class.

 ### Property